Nailil25/TextAnalysisGenomicResIDN/README.md

 # Quantitative Analysis of Genomics Literature in Asia
 ## Description
 The following are codes used for quantitative analysis of genomics literatures in East and Southeast Asia.
 In this study we used topic modelling (Latent Ditichlet Allocation in Scikit-Learn packages) to identify topics in genomics research.
-Then, we perform spatial and temporal analysis to understand topics proportion and trend in the given countries (Japan, South Korea, Singapore, Thailand, Malaysia, Viet Nam, Indonesia, and Philippines)
+Then, we performed spatial and temporal analysis to understand topics proportion and trend in the given countries (Japan, South Korea, Singapore, Thailand, Malaysia, Viet Nam, Indonesia, and Philippines)
 ## Link to publication
 TBA
 ## Codes information